adambard/learnxinyminutes-docs/java.html.markdown

 		age = 30;
 	}

-	// No need to initialise, however in an interface
+	// No need to initialize, however in an interface
 	// a variable is implicitly final and hence has
-	// to be initialised.
+	// to be initialized.
 	private int age;

 	public void printAge()